Note: This post may contain affiliate sales links. Please see my full disclosure policy for details.

 - Mix the buttermilk and vinegar and set aside.

 - In a large bowl, mix well the flour, cocoa powder, baking soda, and salt.
-This is your dry ingredients.
+These are your dry ingredients.
 Set aside.

 - Using a stand mixer fitted with the paddle attachment, mix the oil and sugar until combined, about 2 minutes.
 Add the eggs and continue to beat until light and fluffy.
 Add the vanilla extract and the red food coloring.